json-schema-form-element/jsfe/README.md

 - Keep an eye on converging practices across vendors.
 - Ensure that _JSFE_ remains not to tied with _Shoelace_ way of things (which is already quite thin, relatively).
 - Be able to swap out built-ins for custom widgets on a pinch, when needed.
-- Borrow valuable ideas from others libraries and re-implement them in Shoelace when lacking.
+- Borrow valuable ideas from others libraries and re-implement them with Shoelace bits when lacking.

-> **Warning**
+> [!WARNING]
-> I will not maintain the full spectrum of _JSFE_ widgets, accross all libraries!
+> I will not maintain the **full spectrum** of _JSFE_ widgets, accross all libraries!

 But I will do my best to provide all the hooks you need, thanks to an _agnostic_ and _type-safe_ API, smoothening some peculiarities.